Big Sandy, Texas: History

 Big Sandy is about 14 mi southwest of Gilmer, Texas, at the intersection of U.S. Highway 80 and Texas State Highway 155 in Upshur County.
 It was established shortly after the American Civil War.
 The settlement was first known as Big Sandy Switch because a stretch of the Texas and Pacific Railroad was built through the area and eventually intersected with a narrow-gauge railroad called the Tyler Tap (both lines are now part of today's Union Pacific).
-A post office was followed by a newspaper, stores and churches.
-In 1926 the settlement was incorporated as Big Sandy, with a population of about 850.
+A post office was followed by a newspaper, stores, and churches.
+In 1926, the settlement was incorporated as Big Sandy, with a population of about 850.

 Worldwide Church of God

 During the 1950s, Big Sandy became linked to a religious movement that would greatly influence the community for four decades.
-Local resident Buck Hammer was a member of the Radio Church of God (which later became known as the Worldwide Church of God [WCG]), a California-based, Sabbatarian movement headed by radio evangelist Herbert W. Armstrong.
+Local resident Buck Hammer was a member of the Radio Church of God (which later became known as the Worldwide Church of God), a California-based, Sabbatarian movement headed by radio evangelist Herbert W. Armstrong.
 Hammer donated a small parcel of land (less than 10 acres) to the church, which built a meeting hall and began holding annual church conventions there by the middle 1950s.

 The church in subsequent years bought hundreds more acres adjacent to the original site.
 Thousands of church members converged on Big Sandy and surrounding communities for the week-long Feast of Tabernacles each year, creating a significant economic impact.
-In the mid-1960s Armstrong developed more of the property and established a second campus of Ambassador College, the original campus of which continued to operate at the church's headquarters facility in Pasadena, California.
+In the mid-1960s, Armstrong developed more of the property and established a second campus of Ambassador College, the original campus of which continued to operate at the church's headquarters facility in Pasadena, California.
 The presence of the college, along with the annual convention operation, influenced hundreds of church members to relocate to Big Sandy and the surrounding area over the years.
 Although Ambassador ceased operations in 1997 (roughly a decade after Armstrong's death and after his successor repudiated much of Armstrong's original teachings), many families once affiliated with it and the church chose to remain in the Big Sandy area.

-In March 2000, the campus was sold to the Green Family Trust (owner of Hobby Lobby Stores, Inc.), which leased it to the Institute in Basic Life Principles.
+In March 2000, the campus was sold to the Green Family Trust (owner of Hobby Lobby Stores, Inc.), which leased it to the Institute in Basic Life Principles (IBLP).
 It was then developed as the International ALERT Academy, the home of the Air Land Emergency Resource Team (ALERT), a Christian program training young men in disaster relief and emergency services.
-The Academy also serves as a camp and conference center, and holds four-week summer programs for boys and girls.
-It now serves as the official headquarters of IBLP after it relocated from the Chicago area where it was founded (this took place after Bill Gothard, IBLP's founder and president, resigned amidst controversy over allegations of sexual misconduct).
+The academy also serves as a camp and conference center and holds four-week summer programs for boys and girls.
+It now serves as the official headquarters of IBLP after it relocated from the Chicago area, where it was founded (this took place after Bill Gothard, IBLP's founder and president, resigned amidst controversy over allegations of sexual misconduct).